HunterBushnell/SCP/docs/step_5_local_pipeline.md

 - Step numbers in older docs may refer to 2.x (2.3, 2.4).
 In SCP these map to 5.2.3 and 5.2.4 to keep Step 5 as the stable pipeline.
 - `5_old_PV.ipynb` and `5_old_SST.ipynb` are legacy notebooks kept for reference.
-- `5_colab.ipynb` will be expanded to bootstrap a clean environment and downloads.
+- `5_colab.ipynb` bootstraps a clean environment when needed.